INSPIRE-MIF/2017.2/glossary.md

 NOTE The INSPIRE default encoding rule is the encoding rule specified in ISO 19136 Annex E with the extensions in GML 3.3 together with the additional rules stated in [D2.7, Annex B].

+**partial transformation**<br />
+partial function

+Most transformations between the elements of two sets do not pair each element of one set with exactly one element of the other set.
+They are thus regarded partial transformations, even if they can be reversed.

+NOTE As a consequence, there are no unpaired elements in the two sets.

 **Property name**<br />
 field name<br />
 attribute name